pensjonatus/flash-fiction/blog/wash-it-down.md

 ---
-title: 'Wash It Down'
+title: Wash It Down
 date: '2015-04-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 She had to drink a lot to get all those pills down.
 She had never tried to